ripper121/LedBouy/README.md

 - designed for LiPo battery 3-4.4V
 - cuttoff voltage at 3.0V for unprotected LiPo´s
 - best use with 18650 3400mA Battery, so the runntime is > 1 week when the LDR is disabled (flashes 24/7)

+Code only compiles with Arduino 1.0.6 the new >1.6 throws errors!